Tylenol Pregnancy Autism / ADHD Lawsuit — Investigation

 Why Are RFK Jr. and Donald Trump Talking About Tylenol?

-Public figures like Robert F. Kennedy Jr. and former President Donald Trump have drawn attention to Tylenol litigation and scientific studies linking acetaminophen to developmental conditions.
+Public figures including Robert F. Kennedy Jr. and former President Donald Trump have drawn attention to Tylenol litigation and scientific studies linking acetaminophen to developmental conditions.
 Their statements do not replace scientific findings but have elevated public awareness and debate around the lawsuits and the safety of prenatal acetaminophen use.

 Are There Ongoing Lawsuits?

 Yes.
-Families have filed or are in the process of filing lawsuits, claiming manufacturers and retailers failed to warn about potential risks.
+Families have filed, or are in the process of filing, lawsuits claiming manufacturers and retailers failed to warn about potential risks.
 These cases have been consolidated in multidistrict litigation (MDL).
 Some are still under review in federal courts, and no nationwide settlement has been finalized.

-What is the Current Status of the Case?
+What Is the Current Status of the Case?

 The lawsuits remain ongoing in federal court.
 A scientific advisory panel has been requested to review the evidence.
 At this stage, no settlement fund has been approved, but preliminary investigations and litigation are moving forward.